seanxzhan/shapeGen/README.md

 ## ShapeGen

-This project has two parts:

-- A script that generates a dataset of one type of procedural 3D shapes (rectangular rings).

-- A generative model that trains on the dataset and generates those shapes.
+This project generates a type of procedural 3D shapes (currently rectangular rings) and trains on the dataset and generates those shapes.

 ---

 ### Roadmap

-1. Implement https://github.com/czq142857/IM-NET (get data, understand and run the model)
+1. Run https://github.com/czq142857/IM-NET (get data, understand and run the model)

     - Data preparation takes in .mat files.
 Need to figure out this workflow to setup my own dataset.
+EDIT: workflow is described below.

 2. Use Blender + pyton to create a dataset of simple shapes (rectangular rings).